akshayakolay/Portfolio/Tutorials/Set up your Twitch Studio.md

 # Set up your Twitch Studio

-The tutorial helps to set up Twitch Studio as a streamer.
+The tutorial will help you to learn to set up Twitch Studio as a streamer.

 ## What is Twitch studio?
 Twitch Studio is a place where passionate streamers and enthusiastic viewers meet.
-This application allows streamers to create content and share it with the Twitch community
+It provides a dedicated environment for streamers and the required tools to create and share content among the Twitch community.

 ## System Requirements
 1. Windows 8 and above